 The conference not only explored the application of these technologies in Japan, but also compared and contrasted similar successes and challenges with smart grid integration experienced in Europe and North America.
 This perspective is critical for ensuring that the adoption of smart grid technology in Japan unfolds as smoothly as possible and for providing Japanese technology developers with important insights into the market landscape in other regions into which many Japanese companies are looking to expand.
 This sort of international forum is critical for spreading market-leading technology – and ensuring that the industry doesn’t make the same mistakes twice.

-Tags: Building Energy Management, Building Systems, Conferences & Events, Demand Response, Energy Management, Policy & Regulation, Smart Buildings Practice
+Tags: Building Energy Management, Building Systems, Conferences & Events, Demand Side Management, Energy Management, Policy & Regulation, Smart Buildings Practice

 | No Comments »